napari/docs/docs/naps/6-contributable-menus.md

 ### The `File -> New Layer` Menu

-This menu will contain built-in `napari` commands for creating new empty layers (similar to the new layer buttons atop the layerlist), but also allow plugins to declare commands that open new empty layers with specific properties e.g. a `zarr`-backed `Labels` layer, an `Image` layer with a specific `dtype`, or a `Points` layer with specific default features.
+This menu will contain built-in `napari` commands for creating new empty layers (similar to the 'new layer' buttons atop the layerlist), but also allow plugins to declare commands that open new empty layers with specific properties e.g. a `zarr`-backed `Labels` layer, an `Image` layer with a specific `dtype`, or a `Points` layer with specific default features.